-This is a traditional General Assembly style conference in which students receive a committee and country assignment over two months prior to the conference.
+This is a traditional General Assembly style conference in which students receive a committee and country assignment two months prior to the conference, or once registered.
 Students spend the months prior to the conference research, learning, and preparing their position papers and opening speeches.
-This Model UN Simulation with direct focus on the UN’s SDGs.
+This is a Model UN Simulation with a direct focus on the UN’s Sustainable Development Goals.

 Below is a brief Q & A to help you learn a little more about the event:

 When will registration open?
-Registration for this conference will open on December 15,2021.
+Registration for this conference is open!

 Is this a middle or high school conference?
 This conference is open to students in grades 6-12.

 When will delegates find out their countries?
-Advisors will receive country and committee assignments for their delegation over 2 months prior to the conference.
+Advisors will receive country and committee assignments for their delegation 2 months prior to the conference, or once registered.

 Are there position papers?
 Position papers are not required for this conference, however, only those who submit them will be considered for a Best Position Paper award.
 More details on this to come after registration.